dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-01_en.md

 At this point, you can start entering **commands** directly into CLIPS.
 The mode in which you  are entering direct commands is called the **top-level**.
 If you have a Graphical User Interface  (GUI) version of CLIPS, you can also **select** some commands using the mouse or arrow keys rather than typing them in.
 Please refer to the CLIPS Interfaces Guide for a discussion of the  commands supported by the various CLIPS GUIs.
 For simplicity and uniformity in this book,  we’ll assume the commands are typed in.

-The normal mode of leaving CLIPS is with the exit command.
-Just type
+<p class="code-label">The normal mode of leaving CLIPS is with the exit command.
+Just type</p>
 ```scheme
 (exit)
 ```

 in response to the CLIPS prompt and then press the carriage return key.